This post may contain affiliate links. Please read our disclosure policy.

 If I want to buy bread with quality ingredients, then I’m spending 3-4 times more, especially if I’m shopping at local bakeries or buying artisan bread.

-Making this Homemade Bread Recipe will cost about $1.25 worth of ingredients per loaf and I get to control exactly what ingredients I use!
+Making this homemade bread recipe will cost about $1.25 worth of ingredients per loaf and I get to control exactly what ingredients I use!

 How to Make Bread

 Start with good yeast!
-If your yeast is old or dead, your bread is going nowhere fast.
+If your yeast is old or dead, your easy bread recipe is going nowhere fast.
 I store my yeast in the fridge at all times, and that helps to keep it fresh.

 YEAST.
-In a large bowl or the bowl of a stand mixer, dissolve the yeast in the warm water with a pinch of sugar.
+In a large bowl or the bowl of a stand mixer, dissolve the yeast in warm water with a pinch of sugar.

 COMBINE.
 When the yeast mixture is bubbly and foamy, add the sugar, salt, oil, and 4 cups flour, and mix with a dough hook until smooth.

 KNEAD.
-Add remaining flour, ½ cup at a time, to form a soft, smooth dough.
+Add the remaining flour, ½ cup at a time, to form a soft, smooth dough.
 The dough should stick just slightly to your finger when touched, but not be overly sticky.
 Knead for 5-7 minutes, until smooth, then roll into a ball.

-rising + proofing
+rising + Proofing

 RISE.
 Place the dough in an oiled bowl, turn over once to coat the top with oil, and cover with plastic wrap.
 (Use olive oil or cooking spray to coat the bowl.)
-Let rise one hour, or until doubled.
+Let rise for one hour, or until doubled.

 Roll the dough up, starting at the short edge, to form a cylinder that is approximately 8 inches wide.
-Repeat with remaining dough.
+Repeat with the remaining dough.

 2ND RISE.
 Place the dough, seam side down, into lightly greased bread pans, and cover with plastic wrap.
 Let rise for one hour, or until the dough is ½-1 inch higher than the top of the pan.